FIELD JOURNAL.

 Which Workloads Should Never Leave The Cloud

 (Even When Repatriation Looks Tempting) After publishing my piece on cloud repatriation, my inbox filled up fast.
 Not with disagreement—but with a different question: “Okay, fine.
 Some workloads should come home.
 But which ones absolutely should not?”
 That’s the right question.
-Repatriation is not a crusade.
-It’s a correction.
-And like all corrections, it can…
+Cloud workload placement — deciding what stays versus what moves — is where repatriation…

 The Logic of Repatriation: When (and Why) To Move Workloads From Public Cloud Back To On-Prem

+Cloud repatriation is no longer a fringe conversation — it is the inflection point where public cloud stops being an accelerator and starts being a tax.
 For the last decade, “Cloud First” wasn’t just a strategy; it was a religion.
-If you suggested buying a server, you were treated like a heretic clinging to a mainframe.
-But the zero-interest rate era is over.
-The “growth at all costs” mindset has been replaced by “profitability or death.”
-And suddenly, that $40,000/month AWS…
+If you suggested buying a server, you were treated like a heretic clinging to a…

 Building a Portable Control Plane Across AWS, Azure, and GCP